HCVA podcast review: classic car ownership - profit or pleasure?

 But is this all about the cash?
 Do you buy a car on the basis that it’s a ‘sound investment’ that’ll pay off in the end and should a car collection be about the accumulation of capital that will increase in value?

-During a recent podcast from the Historic and Classic Vehicle Alliance (HCVA), sponsored by Footman James, a panel tried to address the question of whether classic ownership was, ultimately, about making money.
+During the latest episode of Fuel for Thought with Footman James recorded exclusively in front of an audience of Chrome Collective members, a panel tried to address the question of whether classic ownership was, ultimately, about making money.
 The panel made up of YouTuber and journalist, Harry Metcalfe; Associate Director of the (Historic and Classic Vehicle Alliance) HCVA Paddy Coppinger; and Giles Gunning, CEO and founder of valuation website, The Classic Valuer, discussed the issue of profit v pleasure during the podcast, which was held in front of a live audience.

 The three guests revealed how they got into their passion for cars.
 Paddy Coppinger described how, as early as the age of nine, his dad let him drive around in a field in a Morris 1100, complete with a cushion so he could see over the dashboard.
 Harry Metcalfe talked about his passion for cars and bikes at an early age, and how his career as a farmer took a turn when he co-founded EVO magazine.
 Giles Gunning described a scenario when he first attended a classic car auction nine years ago intent on buying a Jaguar until he noticed a 1972 Alfa 1600 GT that he successfully bid on, but without the knowledge of what the real value of it should be.